yendregi/Stardate-Calculator-Java-App/README.md

 ## WHY?
 Firstly, I will ask the question for you fine reader; why this application?
 Well, I needed a way to mark down particular date/times with a positively increasing number that can mapped back to a particular event.
-For instance: suppose with each code checkin we want to capture a unique identifier ... well, with the stardate widget I can capture a positively increasing number such as '71356.901' and I can now stamp whatever record with that number which represents the date/time : 'Tue Nov 21 19:36:00 PST 2017'
+For instance: suppose with each code check-in we want to capture a unique identifier ... well, with the stardate widget I can capture a positively increasing number such as '71356.901' and I can now stamp whatever record with that number which represents the date/time : 'Tue Nov 21 19:36:00 PST 2017'

 ## What does the UI looks like ?